-To view lead scoring model insights, go to Marketing > Lead management > Lead scoring models, select a model, and then open its Insights tab.
+To view lead scoring model insights, go to Marketing > Lead management > Scoring models, select a model, and then open its Insights tab.
 Insights are only available for models that are (or have been) live.

 Here you can find a timeline showing the number of leads processed by the model over time.